 By KBB.com Editors

-Driving Impressions Because of their small size, all Suzuki SX4s are easy to maneuver and park.
-The Sport version of the Sedan and the SportBack offer relatively sporty handling, but these are...not tarmac burners.
+Driving Impressions Because of their small sizes, all 2013 Suzuki SX4s are easy to maneuver and park.
+The Sport Sedan and the SportBack offer relatively sporty handling, but these are not tarmac...burners.
 With its standard all-wheel-drive, the Crossover feels capable in wet and snowy conditions.
-Its intelligent All-Wheel-Drive (i-AWD) system has three settings: One puts total power to the front wheels and is said to improve fuel economy, another automatically puts power to the rear wheels when traction is lost, and the third is a lock mode that sends consistent power to the front and rear wheels for use in especially slippery conditions.
+Its 3-Mode Intelligent All-Wheel-Drive (i-AWD) system has three settings: One sends all the power to the front wheels and is said to improve fuel economy, another automatically delivers power to the rear wheels when traction is lost, and the third is a lock mode that sends consistent power to the front and rear wheels for use in especially slippery conditions.

-Though six years old, the SX4 Crossover still looks relatively modern, boasting a short, wedge-like profile with plenty of windows.
-The front-drive-only SX4 SportBack is about an inch shorter than the Crossover and has slightly lower ground clearance.
-You might know it as the economy car tapped by the U.S. version of "Top Gear" for its Star in a Reasonably Priced Car segment.
+Though aging, the SX4 Crossover still looks relatively modern, boasting a short, wedge-like profile with plenty of windows.
+The front-drive-only SX4 SportBack is about an inch shorter than the Crossover and has slightly less ground clearance.
+You might know it as the economy car tapped by the U.S. version of "Top Gear" for its Star in a Reasonably-Priced-Car segment.
 The SX4 Sedan remains quite bland with little to distinguish itself, but the Sport version has a, well, sportier appearance.

-Standard equipment on all SX4 models includes a rear heater duct, pollen filter, halogen headlights, ABS, 12-volt power outlet, dual front vanity mirrors and power windows, locks and mirrors.
+Standard equipment on all SX4 models includes a rear heater duct, air conditioning with pollen filter, halogen headlights, tilt steering wheel, 8 airbags, 12-volt power outlet, dual front vanity mirrors, AM/FM/CD stereo with USB port, rear defroster and power windows, locks and mirrors.

-A navigation unit, carbon-fiber door-sill trim and XM satellite radio are among the relatively short list of interior upgrades available on the 2012 Suzuki SX4.
+A navigation unit, carbon-fiber door-sill trim and SIRIUS/XM satellite radio are among the relatively short list of interior upgrades available on the 2013 Suzuki SX4.
 An auto-dimming rearview mirror is optional on the Crossover and SportBack versions.
 A roof rack is available across the board, and Crossover versions can be fitted with a ski/snowboard holder or cargo box.
-The Sport version of the sedan has a sport-tuned suspension, spoilers and larger wheels and tires.
+The Sport version of the Sedan has a sport-tuned suspension, spoilers and larger wheels and tires.

 150 horsepower @ 6,200 rpm